Navigator menu commands

 Import Map command (Navigator menu)

 Use this command to define an image obtained elsewhere, such as on a light microscope, as a map.
 First, a dialog will open to allow you to select the file.
-You can select TIFF and DigitalMicrograph files (dm3 type) as well as MRC files, and you can use color images.
+You can select TIFF and DigitalMicrograph files (dm3 or dm4 type) as well as MRC files, and you can use color images.
 Then the Navigator Import dialog box will open to allow you to specify the section number, a stage position, a registration number, and a transformation between stage and image coordinates.
 If you import a TIFF file, the stage position and the stage to image transformation may be automatically selected if there are tags in the file defined in the SerialEMproperties.txt file.
 The dialog will also allow you to make a color overlay of the selected file and the currently selected Navigator item, if the latter is an imported map of the same size.
 Imported maps are originally forced to have a registration number separate from those of non-imported items, so points marked on imported maps will not appear on other images, and vice-versa.
 However, once you transform the imported map into the same registration as the other images, then points marked on the imported map will appear on other images and can be used to move the stage to a desired location.

 Rotate Map command (Navigator menu)

-Use this command to rotate the map in the active buffer into the correct orientation for the current magnification and registration, or to rotate an imported map by a desired angle.
+Use this command to rotate the map in the active buffer into the correct orientation for the current magnification and registration, or to rotate an imported map by a desired angle and optionally flip it.
 Specifically, the rotation may include two components: the relative rotation between the magnification at which the map was acquired and the current magnification; and whatever rotation and mirroring around the X axis resulted from any transformations that have been applied to the map item.
 Points will still display correctly on the rotated map, and new positions can be marked on it.
 A map can be rotated more than once, or it can be reloaded and rotated to a new orientation.

 Adjust for Backlash command (Navigator menu)